flathub/tv.kodi.Kodi/README.md

 [here](https://github.com/xbmc/xbmc/tree/master/tools/depends/target).
 Kodi
 releases are found [here](https://github.com/xbmc/xbmc/releases).

+`make update-addons` can help updating existing addons and also list missing ones.
+It will need a `GITHUB_TOKEN` environment variable set to a valid GitHub token.
+You can do this via an `.env` file in the root of the repository or by exporting the variable in your shell.

 You can contribute by updating addons, modules and the Kodi version.
-`make update-addons` can help updating existing addons and also list missing ones